microsoft/quick-authentication/docs/partner-business-verification.md

 ![Branding & properties](./media/azure-ad-app-registration-npm.png)

+Make sure that the Publisher Domain is set to your custom domaing.

 Click on "Add MPN ID to verify publisher".
-A panel opens up from the right in which you can enter the MPN ID (a.k.a., Partner ID) obtained in the previous section.
+A panel will open up from the right in which you can enter the MPN ID (a.k.a., Partner ID) obtained in the previous section and click "Verify and save",

 This will remove the "unverified" mention on the sharing consent screen and in other places such as on [accounts.live.com](https://account.live.com/consent/Manage?uaid=1a6b0f15cc3647ff8bb553c2733a1828&mkt=en-US&guat=1).